-Nestled in the Bears Paw Mountains is the Mission Canyon, can be found, formed from where a natural limestone bridge hundreds of years of erosion and soaring 60 feet above the ground.

-FORT PECK

-Tanyán Yahipí (Nakoda/Dakota)

-Greetings

-The 2.1 million-acre Fort Peck Reservation is in northeastern Montana, approximately 50 miles south of the Canadian border, with its southern perimeter defined by the Missouri River.
+Nestled in the Bears Paw Mountains is the Mission Canyon, where a natural limestone bridge can be found, formed from hundreds of years of erosion and soaring 60 feet above the ground.
+FORT PECK Taŋyáŋ Yahipí (Nakoda/Dakota) The 2.1 million-acre Fort Peck Reservation is in northeastern Montana, approximately 50 miles south of the Canadian border, with its southern perimeter defined by the Missouri River.
 The reservation was established by presidential order in 1871.
 Fort Peck Reservation is home to the Assiniboine (Nakoda) and Sioux (Dakota) people.
 Discover native culture at the Poplar Indian Days celebration.
 This annual event is held the first weekend of September.

-Did you know...
+Below left: Camping at the Pines Campground near Fort Peck.
+Bottom left: The Milk River near Tampico.
+Below right: Fort Peck Lake.